-Information from impact evaluation indicators reflects the extent to which targeted outcomes are being and/or are likely to be achieved.
+Information from impact evaluation indicators reflects the extent to which targeted outcomes are being and/or likely to be achieved.
 Office discipline referrals (ODRs), suspensions, expulsions, levels of behavior risk, attitude surveys, and end-of-grade and other achievement assessments are widely used markers for behavior and other changes resulting from high fidelity implementation of SW-PBS.
-Impact indicators and assessments represent data gathered after a SW-PBS program is implemented as evidence of its outcomes and the extent to which intended outcomes were achieved (Algozzine, B., et.al, 2010, p.25).
+Impact indicators and assessments represent data gathered after a SWPBS program is implemented as evidence of its outcomes and the extent to which intended outcomes were achieved (Algozzine, B., et al, 2010, p.25).

-To measure impact, an efficient system to collect and aggregate student outcome data has been used and refined in Missouri over the past seven years.
+To measure impact, an efficient system to collect and aggregate student outcome data has been used and refined in Missouri over the past eight years.
 The MO SW-PBS leadership team identified fields of data (factors), which were included in the suggested reporting outline based on a review and alignment with two National PBIS Center guiding documents: 1) The Implementers' Blueprint and 2) the Evaluation Blueprint.
 These factors can be categorized as Inputs and Outcomes.
-These factors, which were condensed into the MO SW-PBS School Data Profile (SDP) (table 1), can be valuable for all SW-PBS stakeholders (e.g., schools and districts, Regional SW-PBS Consultants, state level, national level), particularly when they are reviewed in tandem.
-Schools routinely reported all but five of the SDP factors to The Department.
-These five factors are now also reported annually.
-The State Part B Missouri Performance Plan identified the SDP as a vehicle to address progress on Missouri Part B goals (MO DESE, 2011).
-The SDP factors have also been identified as relevant for assessment of the emerging Missouri State System of Support and development of state guidance for multi-tiered systems of support.
+These factors, which were combined into the MO SW-PBS End of Year Report (EoY) (formerly called the School Data Profile or SDP) (Table 1), can be valuable for all SW-PBS stakeholders (e.g., schools and districts, Regional SW-PBS Consultants, state level, national level), particularly when they are reviewed in tandem.
+Schools routinely reported all but three of the EoY/SDP factors to the Department.
+These three factors are now reported annually to MO SW-PBS.
+The State Part B Missouri Performance Plan identified the EoY/SDP as a vehicle to address progress on Missouri Part B goals (MO DESE, 2011).
+The EoY/SDP factors have also been identified as relevant for assessment of the emerging Missouri State System of Support and development of state guidance for multi-tiered systems of support.